College of Science, Technology, and Health

 Students planning to apply to the nursing program should:

-The Nursing program fee is $3,875 per semester, which provides students with a comprehensive package of essential materials and resources.
+The 2025-2026 nursing program fee is $3,875/term*, which provides students with a comprehensive package of essential materials and resources.
 This includes cutting-edge nursing software for simulation and learning, professional name badge/ID for clinical rotations, regulation scrubs for practical training, a fully equipped skills bag containing necessary medical instruments, a high-quality stethoscope for patient assessments, and all required textbooks and learning materials.
 This consolidated fee structure helps students better plan their educational expenses.

 Students should also anticipate additional personal expenses related to their professional development in the nursing program.
 These include required immunizations and health screenings, state licensure application fees, and costs associated with the NCLEX examination – a crucial step toward becoming a registered nurse.
 For detailed information about program fees and associated costs, students are encouraged to contact Program Director, Meridith Vogeler.